 Stipends ranging from $500 – $1,000 are awarded to students to assist with the additional financial burden of spending a semester or year studying or interning abroad.
 Such costs include: immigration fees (passport application, visa applications, etc.); additional in-country or regional travel while abroad; excursions not covered by program fees; and admission to cultural events.
 Awards are subject to availability.
 Students apply through the Office of International Programs Common Scholarship Application.

 Provides funds to students with financial need in order to participate in an international HOPE Service Immersion Program.
 There is no set dollar amount and funds are subject to availability.
 Questions about the scholarships should be directed to MaryAnne Cappelleri, Assistant Director of Campus Ministry.

 Awards are up to $500 to support leadership opportunities as well as research and conference presentations by Moreau Honors Program students.
+Applications are reviewed monthly throughout the academic year.
 Questions about the Honors Program Leadership Grants should be directed to the Director of the Moreau Honors Program, Professor Allyson Sheckler.

 Provide funds for innovative and educational projects, programs, and activities that have the following goals:

 - To create or improve programs which address the importance of including diverse views, cultures, or methods of teaching and learning;

 - To encourage the participation of all community members in diversity initiatives at the College;

 - To educate ourselves and others in issues of social justice, diversity, intercultural dialogue and communication;